dave/dst/README.md

 Use [NewWithImports](https://godoc.org/github.com/dave/dst/decorator#NewWithImports) and
 [NewRestorerWithImports](https://godoc.org/github.com/dave/dst/decorator#NewRestorerWithImports) to
-create an import aware decorator / restorer with recommended settings.
+create an import aware decorator / restorer with default settings.

 When adding a qualified identifier node, there is no need to use `SelectorExpr` - just add an `Ident` and set the [Path](https://godoc.org/github.com/dave/dst#Ident) property to the imported